anishsownderraj/Filter-I-O/README.md

 Directions to use my program:

+References:

+parser.c and speck.c were given to me, all other files I impelemented

 Using Makefile to run the program:

 By typing `make` or `make all` both commands `clang -Wall -Wpedantic -Wextra -Werror hatterspeak.c -o hatterspeak`and `./hatterspeak -[shf] -[shf] -[shf] -[mb]` will compile and run the program.